Driver training

 Instructors

-All instructors at your driving school must be appropriately licensed in B.C. for driving training (including criminal record and medical checks) and have the proper designations for the courses taught at your driving school.
+All instructors at your driving school must have a valid ICBC-issued B.C. driver training instructor licence and have the proper designations for the courses taught at your driving school.

 Vehicle requirements